Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 ### 2.2.1 Kernel Functionality

-In ML, the post-processing job has to present the "features map" generated by the CNN in a form that can be understood by human beings; in case of Semantic Segmentation this require to understand which pixel of the image belongs to which class.
+In ML, the post-processing job has to present the "features map" generated by the CNN in a human-readable form.
+In the case of Semantic Segmentation, this requires understanding which pixel of the image belongs to which class.

-In this application case there are 12 classes per each pixel, so the output tensor generated by the DPU is a 3D volume with the same horizontal and vertical size of the input images -that is 224 and 224 respectively- and 12 channels.
+There are 12 classes per pixel in this application case, so the output tensor generated by the DPU is a 3D volume with the same horizontal and vertical size of the input images: 224 and 224, respectively, and 12 channels.

-For each set of 12 values related to one pixel, the post-processing task computes first the Softmax classifier and then search for its maximum value and related index: the index of this max value represent the object class (coded with a number from 0 to 11) with the highest probability to be predicted by the CNN.
-This can be illustrated by looking at the C/C++ code of the file [dpupostproc_ref.cpp](files/postproc/common_src/dpupostproc_ref.cpp):
+For each set of 12 values related to one pixel, the post-processing task computes the Softmax classifier first and then searches for its maximum value and related index.
+The index of this max value represents the object class (coded with a number from 0 to 11) with the highest probability to be predicted by the CNN.
+For more details, see the C/C++ code of the  [dpupostproc_ref.cpp](files/postproc/common_src/dpupostproc_ref.cpp):

 ```text
 void ref_SoftMax(signed char  *inp_data, float *out_data, float post_scale_factor, unsigned char size)